Lawrence908/AstrID/csci-491-course-outline.md

 ## Topic Outline

-The AstrID project was developed as a system for identifying stars in astronomical images using FITS data and a U-Net machine learning model, developed for a CSCI 478 course in F24 semester.
+The AstrID project was partially developed as a prototype for identifying stars in astronomical images using FITS data and a U-Net machine learning model, developed for a CSCI 478 course in F24 semester.
 This existing system can successfully localize and identify stars with reasonable accuracy, serving as a foundation for further research.

 This project will extend AstrID in two key ways: